benjymous/annotations/sandman/sandman.44.md

 - #### Panel 3

-  Another coloring error - The Corinthian is wrongly colored white in early editions.
+  > [oops] Another coloring error - The Corinthian is wrongly colored white in early editions.

 - #### Panel 6